 He really got it.
 He understands the power of social media like no other and is using it to share his ideas and dreams about a sustainable and socially responsible health care system.
 He interacts with clients and reaches a larger audience than ever before.

-Tweeting has also changed my life.
-Everyday I’m learning new things – from the awesome people I’ve met online, including patients.
+Tweeting changed my life in many ways.
+I’ve learned new things from the people I’ve met online, including patients.
 Tweeting forces me to think things over.
-I firmly believe Twitter makes me a better person and a better doctor.
+I believe Twitter has the potential to make makes us better persons and better doctors.

 Publisher and social media coach Michael Hyatt has written a blog post everybody should read: 12 reasons to start twittering.
 His reasons range from staying up to date, to enriching his life, and sharing friendships.
 If you’re new to Twitter he also has a useful beginner’s guide to Twitter.